 Houston Trial Attorney, Appellate Lawyer - Robert A. “Bob” Plessala

-For over 33 years, Houston trial attorney Bob Plessala has concentrated his practice in the area of civil trials and appeals.
+For 35 years, Houston trial attorney Bob Plessala has concentrated his practice in the area of civil trials and appeals.
 He has represented private and publicly traded corporations, public and private limited partnerships, general partnerships, banks, school districts and individuals.
 Bob has dealt with a variety of issues including state and federal security laws, deceptive trade practices, fraud, breach of contract, breach of fiduciary duty, shareholder suits, construction claims, partnership disputes, civil conspiracy, tortious inference and claims involving State and Federal constitutional issues.

 - U.S. District Court, Eastern, Northern and Southern Districts of Texas

 - Successfully defended owner of high rise office building, preventing foreclosure by lender after maturity of $28 million note during a year long dispute.

 - Successfully obtained confirmation of arbitration award of over $7 million in federal district court, and obtained affirmance from the Fifth Circuit Court of Appeals over legal challenge.

 - Defended and obtained settlement for general contractor in litigation against owner, its lending consortium and builders risk carrier involving the alleged differential settlement of 31-story beach condominium and lost investment claim of $125 million.

 - Defended and obtained settlement for individual guarantor against lender’s efforts to collect $3 million corporate debt before and after corporation filed bankruptcy.

 - Arbitrated general contractor’s claim against owner to recover contract balance and extra work over owner’s claimed back charges.

 - Obtained decision from the Court of Appeals on the scope of damages available to a contractor from a municipality under the new limited waiver of governmental immunity statute.